GalenWright/wright-lab-website/content/contact/contact.md

   columns: '1'
 ---

-We are always looking for new collaborators and hiring trainess with an interest in human genetics, neurology and neuroscience.
+We are always looking for new collaborators and hiring trainees with an interest in human genetics, neurology and neuroscience.
 Please get in contact with us!

 {{% callout note %}}
 If you interested in joining the lab as a trainee, please send an email to Galen (Subject: Wright lab trainee application) with the following information: